Tetrakern/fictioneer/INSTALLATION.md

 After setting up the [OAuth 2.0 connection](#connections-tab), add a campaign link and import your tiers.
 This is a unique request limited to administrators and only works for the campaign of your client.
 No, you cannot have different campaigns for different authors.
 Changes to tiers on Patreon are **not** automatically synchronized, you have to pull them yourself (but this should rarely be necessary).

 Once you are done, you can apply tiers and pledge thresholds in cents (e.g. 350 for $3.50) to individual posts or set them globally.
 Posts always use the lowest requirements if you do both.
 Note that you still need to set a post password, because this system hijacks the WordPress password check.
 Removing a password will also suspend the Patreon gate.
-This is compatible with cache plugins as well.
+To keep this compatible with cache plugins, the gate is not passed down from stories to chapters.

 **Options:**
 * **Tiers (Post/Global):** Comma-separated list of tier IDs, which you can see after pulling them.